There's Always More That I Could Say

 There's Always More That I Could Say is the third studio album by Norwegian singer Sigrid.
 It was released on 24 October 2025 through EMI Norway.
-The album was supported by three singles: "Jellyfish", "Fort Knox" and "Two Years".
+The album was preceded by two singles, "Jellyfish" and "Fort Knox", alongside the promotional single, "Two Years".

-Background
+Background and composition

-After the release of her second studio album, How to Let Go (2022), Sigrid announced in August 2025 her third studio album, There's Always More That I Could Say, would be released on 24 October 2025 via Island Records and EMI Norway.
+After the release of her second studio album, How to Let Go (2022), Sigrid announced her third studio album in August 2025; There's Always More That I Could Say would be released on 24 October via Island Records and EMI Norway.
 Sigrid described the record as "accidental breakup album", reflecting on themes of infatuation and heartbreak.
 The album was recorded in a rustic studio by the harbour in Bergen, where she said she stepped away from the pressures of "content culture" to "rediscover the joy of making music simply for the love of it."
 Executive-produced by Askjell, There's Always More That I Could Say is said to deliver Sigrid's signature feel-good freedom, blending punchy pop hooks with anthemic choruses.

 Promotion

 Singles

 The lead single, "Jellyfish", was released on 11 July 2025 with its music video.
 Sigrid performed the song live during her Oslo in London show and appeared at several major European festivals, including TRNSMT, Latitude, Tramlines, and Y Not, as part of her summer 2025 festival run.
-Second single, "Fort Knox", was released on 19 August 2025, alongside the album's announcement.
-On 26 September 2025, Sigrid released the third single, "Two Years", co-written with Askjell.
+The second single, "Fort Knox", was released on 19 August 2025, alongside the album's announcement.
+On 26 September 2025, Sigrid released the first promotional single, "Two Years", co-written with Askjell.
+(Note: In CD release of There's Always More That I Could Say, it is said that the album includes two singles, "Jellyfish" and "Fort Knox".)

 Tour

 Sigrid announced the There's Always More That I Could Say Tour in support of the album.
 It is scheduled to run from January to March 2026, beginning with two shows in Oslo and continuing through major European cities including Copenhagen, Berlin, Amsterdam, Paris, London, and Dublin, before concluding in Glasgow.
 The tour marks her return to Ireland following her 2022 Cosy Tour, and showcases a new stage production inspired by the themes of self-reflection and renewal explored on the album.
 In addition to her headlining shows, Sigrid is also set to support Ed Sheeran on his Loop Tour across North America in July and August 2026.